Sakao language: Name

 Sakao is the name of the language as used by foreigners and linguists.
 It is named after Sakao Island, an islet off the northeastern shore of Espiritu Santo, almost opposite Port-Olry.
 (Incidentally, this is not the native name of that island, which is called Laðhi by Sakao speakers.
-The name sakau means ‘coral reef’ in various languages of Vanuatu, but it is unknown exactly which one gave its name to the island.)
+The name sakau < Proto-Oceanic *sakaRu means ‘coral reef’ in various languages of Vanuatu, but it is unknown exactly which one gave its name to the island.)

 The speakers of Sakao refer to their own language using various names, depending on the variety considered.

 Dialects

 Sakao has undergone considerable phonological change and innovations, which make it utterly unintelligible to its closely related neighbours of Espiritu Santo.
+Evidence from the two dialects, however, shows that the innovation happened recently, perhaps within the last millennium.
 Thus for instance, comparing the following words with their cognates in its close relative Tolomako:

 The main dialects of Sakao are Northern, or Port-Olry dialect, and Southern, or Hog-Harbour dialect.
 The Southern dialect is the more conservative one.
 It is characterized by the loss of most pretonic and posttonic vowels, resulting in consonant clusters unusual for an Oceanic language.
 The Northern dialect is characterized by its extensive use of epenthetic vowels, which have achieved phonemic status, resulting in what looks superficially like vowel harmony; the loss of the initial *n- of nouns, except in monosyllabic nouns (this *n- being a reflex of the common Austronesian article *na, fused to the nouns in Sakao); and the diphthongization of some word-final vowels.

 Thus for instance Port-Olry has /œmœɣœɛ/ "fog, mist" where Hog-Harbour has /nmɣœ/.

 Unless otherwise indicated, examples given here are in the Northern, Port-Olry, dialect.